jsom1/jsom1.github.io/_walkthroughs/Previse.md

 <script>alert('xss')</script>
 `````

-We refresh the page and if a popup appears, it indicates a XSS vulnerability.
+When refreshing the page, the apparition of a popup would indicate a XSS vulnerability.
 It is not the case here.
 We can also test for SQLi by inputting the following text:

 ````